Pierre Olaf: Early career in French cinema and theatre

-Born Pierre-Olaf Trivier in Caudéran in the Gironde department of Bordeaux, France, Olaf began his professional acting career on the stage in his late teens.
+Born Pierre-Olaf Trivier in Caudéran in the Gironde department of Bordeaux, he began his professional acting career on the stage in his late teens.
 He excelled in comedy roles; aided in that capacity by his small stature and an "owlish face".
 He first appeared in French cinema in his early 20s, beginning with the role of Sanchez in Marcel Aboulker's Le Trésor des Pieds-Nickelés (1950).
 Other French films he appeared in during his early career included Miquette et sa mère (1950), Trois femmes (1952), Soyez les bienvenus (1953), Mam'zelle Nitouche (1954), and Ah ! les belles bacchantes (1954).

 On the stage, Olaf was frequently used in the comedic musical revues of Robert Dhéry in Paris during his early career.
 The French director Jean Renoir cast Olaf as Roberto, a whistling pierrot, in his 1955 film French Cancan, after seeing his performance in Dhéry's 1954 Paris revue Jupon Volé.
 Renoir became a close friend with Olaf during the making of this film, a friendship which lasted until Renoir's death in 1979.
 Olaf starred as Philippe in Renoir's 1955 play Orvet at the Théâtre de la Renaissance.

 Of Dhéry musical reviews, the most highly regarded on the international stage was La Plume de Ma Tante; which was adapted for the West End's Garrick Theatre from its original French language Paris production by English songwriter Ross Parker.
 Premiering in London in 1955, the production ran for two and a half years before transferring to Broadway's Royale Theatre in 1958.
 Olaf portrayed multiple comedic roles in both the West End and Broadway productions, and was one of the production's main comedic talents.
 In 1957 he appeared on BBC Television in "Jack Hylton presents The Robert Dhéry Show" which included adaptations from the West End musical among other material by Dhéry.
 The entire cast of La Plume de Ma Tante, including Olaf, was awarded a Special Tony Award in 1959.